web3-nomad/hedera-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 #### Step 1: Target your deployed contract

-Open the TodoList.t.sol file and copy the line below.
+Open the TodoList.t.sol file and copy and paste the line below.

 Replace "Deployed_Contract_EVM_Address" with your deployed contract's EVM address".